gnohz/cole-website/content/posts/hugo-section-without-list-page/index.md

 I was facing a problem when organizing my content.
 I had four files: about.md, coursework-overview.md, resume.md, and quotes.md.
 They were all related to "about" things, so I put them all in a "content/about/" folder.
 There were two things I didn't like about this setup:

-1. I didn't like a url that went "about/about"
+1. A url that went "about/about"
-2. I didn't want to have a list page for these "about" related pages.
+2. A list page for these "about" related pages.

 I explored the idea of leaving them in the base content/ directory, but I didn't like the clutter and this made it less streamlined to apply common layouts to these page.
 I began looking for another solution.